julienlargetpiet/molar-mass-final/README.md

 # molar-mass-final
-Calculate the molar mass of every molecules (chemical complex, polymers, normal...) does not take in count the e
+Calculate the molar mass of every molecules (chemical complex, polymers, normal...).
+The data of each atom molar mass is precise to 0.1